-Students who entered CAS before Fall 2012 may satisfy either the previous major requirements or the new, revised requirements.
-Students entering CAS in and after Fall 2012 must satisfy the major with the revised requirements.
-Majors who have declared before May 2012 are defaulted to the original major requirements.
+Students who entered CAS before Fall 2012 may satisfy either the prior to Fall 2012 major requirements or the Fall 2012-Spring 2014 major requirements.
+Students entering CAS between Fall 2012 and Fall 2015 may satisfy either the the Fall 2012-Spring 2014 requirements or the new, revised requirements.
+Students entering after Fall 2015 must satisfy the major with the new, revised requirements.

 If you have any questions about the major or minor requirements, please contact the Director of Undergraduate Studies.